Tomasz Fijałkowski's programming blog.

 If I had to mention two things that can change the fate of the project, it would have been domain-driven design (DDD) and agile methodology.
 One of the most popular agile methodology is Scrum which provides product owner role.
 Unfortunately, I noticed that in many projects, the weakest link of the team was a product owner.
 This is not because they are generally bad product owners, it’s possible that in other projects they could do a great job.
 Although it seems obvious, not everyone realizes that the product owner should be the domain expert.
 Otherwise, She/He can be just a proxy to clients.
 This is a very uncomfortable situation.
 A team meetings, for example, often end up with the statement “I have to ask the client, can we finish tomorrow?”.
 This leads to a delay in the project and a decline in morale.
 To prevent that, developers skip the product owner and speak directly with the client.
 It degrades the product owner role to a secretary who adds meetings to a calendar, reserves the room, and so on.
 However, the essence of process is lost, DDD approach can’t by mixed with scrum methodology when product owner doesn’t known the core domain.

 Microservice-base architecture gains in popularity every day.
 This approach has many advantages.
-The most important are independent deployments, shortened and simplified deploy pipeline, limiting communication between teams and technology freedom.
-That core advantages support quick delivery of new features.
+The most important advantages include: independent deployments, shortened and simplified deploy pipeline, limited communication between teams, and technology freedom.
+These core advantages support quick delivery of new features.
 Microservices, of course, bring also a lot of challenges.
-Wrong approach to these can ruin the benefits of microservices.
-It’s also transform an architecture in some kind of a rotten architecture which I call distributed monolith or micro-monolith anti-pattern.
-Symptoms of that anti-patter are following situations:
+Wrong approach can ruin all microservices benefits.
+It can also transform the architecture to some kind of rotten architecture which I call distributed monolith or micro-monolith anti-pattern.
+Following situations are the symptoms of anti-pattern occurrence:

 Many times I heard that the microservice-based architecture is a solution of modularization issue.
 This is explained by the statement that monolith is a pure evil with the big ball of mud architecture.
 Microservices, in contrast, are well separated units of business logic.
 This biassed point of view is visualized by diagrams like